ioBroker/ioBroker.vis/README.md

 ## Settings
 ### Reload if sleep longer than
-There is a rule, that after some disconnection period the whole VIS page will be reloaded to synchronise the project.
+There is a rule, that after some disconnection period, the whole VIS page will be reloaded to synchronise the project.
 You can configure it in the menu "Settings...".
-If you set interval to "never" so the page will never be reloaded.
+If you set the interval to "never" so the page will never be reloaded.

 ### Reconnect interval
 Set the interval between the connection attempts if disconnected.
 If you set 2 seconds, it will try to establish the connection every 2 seconds.

 ### Dark reconnect screen
-Sometimes (in the night) it is required to have dark loading screen.
-With this option you can set it.
+Sometimes (in the night) it is required to have the dark loading screen.
+With this option, you can set it.

-Notice that these settings are valid only for reconnection and not for the first connect.
+Notice that these settings are valid only for reconnection and not for the first connecting.

 ![Dark](img/dark_screen.png)